Skip to content

-IV Therapy for Migraines: How a Headache Drip Works and When to Book One
+IV Therapy for Migraines: How a Headache Drip Works

 When a migraine hits, driving to a clinic makes everything worse.
 Here's how a mobile headache IV drip works, what's in it, and why it helps when pills don't.